damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 We've said in
 [multiple](https://about.gitlab.com/2016/01/15/making-gitlab-better-for-large-open-source-projects/)
 [places](https://news.ycombinator.com/item?id=10923379) that improving
-performance is a big priority for us.
+performance of GitLab.com is a big priority for us.
 To give us more insights into this, we've built performance monitoring into GitLab.

 GitLab can now send performance data to an InfluxDB database, which in turn